 Obviously, it is not always possible to Test in the real situation, so you can also try the other methods below.

 On the surface, this may seem self explanatory.
-The general idea is to vividly imagine the issue or event in your mind ... turn up the volume, make everything bigger, exaggerate all the sights, sounds, colors and sizes and really TRY to get yourself upset about it.
+The general idea is to vividly imagine the issue or event in your mind ...make sure you are not ‘thinking’ about it or looking at the situation but literally ‘step back into’ the moment as if it is happening right now, really be there and look through your own eyes, and if that doesn’t give you any remaining intensity, then turn up the volume, make everything bigger, exaggerate all the sights, sounds, colors and sizes and really TRY to get yourself upset about it.
 Once you succeed, you have a new aspect(s) to address.

 However, many people are afraid to do this because they don’t want to experience the pain they think may be there.
 They may have made great Tapping progress so far with EFT but are sometimes concerned that this Testing method will run them headlong into possible pain (even though we are expecting little or none to be there).

 Accordingly, many people don’t really vividly imagine the issue.
-Instead, they tend to close their eyes and tip-toe lightly over it.
+Instead, they tend to close their eyes and tip-toe lightly over it and only ‘think’ about it or look at themselves in the situation (as if watching a movie.
+This is called dissociation) and avoid really experiencing the moment as if it is happening right now.
 This is NOT a good test.
 That’s why I give specific instructions as clearly shown in this next video showing two examples: Pamela and Kim.
 Notice that we use the process to actively look for remnants of the issue that have not yet been addressed.

 Here we Test using photos, memorabilia, sounds, movies and the like.
 This is particularly useful as a substitute for those times when Testing in the real situation is not possible.
 The idea here is to trigger emotional issues and observe what aspects or related challenges arise.
 For example, you might (1) view a photo of a deceased loved one to test your level of grief, (2) play the sounds of gunfire or helicopters to Test the traumatic response to war/abuse , or (3) view the snake scene in the movie Raiders of the Lost Ark if you wish to Test your Tapping progress regarding a fear of snakes.